 Photography is helpful in publicising the success of the school and in promoting educational initiatives.
 From time to time members of the press and media are invited into school to cover events celebrating success.
-However, the views of parents who, for any reason, do not wish their children to appear in such photography will be respected at all times, as will the views of the senior students, themselves in secondary schools.
+However, the views of parents who, for any reason, do not wish their children to appear in such photography will be respected at all times.

-Photography by staff on school trips and visits may be used in the curriculum and displayed within the school or at parents' evenings to illustrate the work of the school.
-Parents may be allowed to purchase a copy of a photograph of their individual child, or as part of a group, if the parents of the other children in the group are in agreement.
+Photography by staff on school trips and visits may be used in the curriculum on the school Twitter page and displayed within the school or at parents' evenings to illustrate the work of the school.